conectado/Blog/content/concurrency-patterns.md

 toc = true
 +++

-Using multiple tasks is probably the most common way to achieve non-sequential work in Rust.
+Using multiple tasks is probably the most common way to perform non-sequential work in Rust.
 Each task can wait for a different IO event, and the async runtime will schedule the tasks to do work as soon as the IO events occur.
-This provides for a simple and convenient way to non-blockingly wait for these IO events to happen and achieve concurrency.
+This provides for a simple and convenient way to "non-blockingly" wait for these IO events to happen and achieve concurrency.
 But sharing mutable state among the tasks can become quite complex.

 This is usually done using either `Mutex`es or channels.
 The former is very hard to get right; the latter can get out of hand very quickly.
 As an alternative, instead of having multiple tasks and sharing state among them, I want to propose defaulting to a single task and removing the problem of sharing mutable state, while still considering its trade-offs and being able to slowly scale to the other methods as they're needed.